MutationDigitale/craft3-translate/README.md

 - When a page is visited on the site, missing translations will automatically be added.

-- Add or delete translations in the control panel.

 - Migrate your existing PHP site translations to your database.

-- Export your translations in a CSV file.
+- Export your translations to a CSV file and import it back after handing it to your translation team.

 - Utilities:

     - Parse all site templates to add missing translations
+    - Migrate all your PHP translations files to your database
+    - Export all your database translations to PHP files
     - Delete all translations

 ## Requirements